 Then I sayt to Linkin, “Best you offer your mistress this fine rat before Wattie your dog snaps it and wins the praise that should be yours.
 And then I should like to make the akwayntance of the horse who’ll carry you.
 Shall Wattie also ride with you?”

 Wattie loved to chase me.
 There was no malice in him; he thought I was his playfellow, but I feared he could end my voyage to the citie before it was begun.

 Nero thinks Linkin is over-anxious.
 Custard Cat may have been a reference to Linkin’s ginger and white fur, but “custard” also meant “coward”.
 Does anyone else remember the children’s chant of “Cowardy cowardy custard”?

-Mind you, Nero had returned a hero from the Earl of Essex’ Islands Voyage the previous year, along with so much cochineal and indigo from captured Spanish cargoes that the market was at risk of being flooded.
+Nero could afford to make fun of Linkin.
+He’d returned a hero from the Earl of Essex’ Islands Voyage the previous year, along with so much cochineal and indigo from captured Spanish cargoes that the market was at risk of being flooded.